Bramcals/MLOps-in-a-day-Tutorial-Guide/README.md

    <!-- > **Note**: It might take up to 30 seconds for the **Subscription** dropdown to be populated with available subscriptions, depending on the number of different subscriptions your account has access to. -->

    c.
-Resource group: This value should match the value you just provided in the library as variable: `RG-XXXXXX` (replace `XXXXXX` with your student number)
+Resource group: This value should match the value you just provided in the library as variable: `RG-XXXXXX` (replace `XXXXXX` with your UniqueID)

    d.
-Machine Learning Workspace: This value should match the value you just provided in the library as variable: `SNXXXXXX` (replace `XXXXXX` with your student number)
+Machine Learning Workspace: This value should match the value you just provided in the library as variable: `SNXXXXXX` (replace `XXXXXX` with your UniqueID)

    e.
 Service connection name: `quick-starts-sc-aml`